Kodiak Cakes Muffins

 Semi-Sweet Chocolate Chips - I think mini chocolate chips work best in this recipe, especially for kids, but really any type of chocolate chips will work!

-Variations
+Substitutions and Variations

-Add-ins.
-My kids and I both love the addition of mini chocolate chips but you can definitely adapt this to your preference.
+Add-ins - My kids and I both love the addition of mini chocolate chips but you can definitely adapt this to your preference.
 Blueberries, chopped berries, or chopped nuts would all be delicious options.

-Swap out the sweetener.
-I used maple syrup but honey would also work.
+Swap out the sweetener - I used maple syrup but honey would also work.

-How to Make Kodiak Cake Muffins
+How to Make Kodiak Cakes Muffins

-Mix the wet ingredients.
+Photo 1.
 In a large mixing bowl, mix together the melted butter, maple syrup, and vanilla until well combined.
 Stir in the milk.

-Add the dry ingredients.
+Photo 2.
 Add the ground cinnamon and Kodiak cake mix to the large bowl and stir with a rubber spatula until just combined.

-Bake.
+Photo 4.
 Divide the muffin batter between 24 cupcake liners in a muffin pan.
 Alternately, you can spray a muffin pan with nonstick spray and skip the cupcake liners.
 I like my silicone cupcake/muffin liners as they are reusable and work really well.
 They should be about ¾ the way full.
 Bake in the 350 degree oven for 20-22 minutes.

 Note: I have made these as regular muffins and mini muffins.
 To make them into mini muffins, reduce the baking time to 12-14 minutes.